Processes for Landfill Leachate Treatment

 A Chemical Site and its Contaminated Groundwater

 As part of the remediation of a chemical site, DAS is responsible for the treatment of the resulting leachate.
-Years of chemical production have left their marks: chlorinated hydrocarbons and metals have penetrated the soil through rainwater and contaminate the groundwater.
-To effectively clean the wastewater, the affected area was separated in the course of the underground treatment and well galleries have been installed.
+Years of chemical production have left their marks: chlorinated hydrocarbons and metals have penetrated into the soil through rainwater and contaminate the groundwater.
+In order to effectively clean the wastewater, the affected area was separated in the course of the underground treatment and well galleries have been installed.
 The wells are operated to keep the construction site dry.
 After pumping the soil is separated and loaded into containers for disposal.
 The pumped groundwater is first cleaned from metals by precipitation-flocculation, then a inclined lamella clarifier is used for sedimentation before the wastewater is fed to a sand filtration.
 In the subsequent biological stage (MBBR), nitrification and COD degradation take place.
 After another sand filtration, an activated carbon adsorbing stage is applied before finally sodium hypochlorite is used to eliminate nitrogen pollution.
 The wastewater treated in this way achieves a quality that allows direct discharge into a river.